-SETU is designed to collect feedback whilst the unit is still running for a variety of reasons.
-The main factor regarding the timing of the survey is to comply with the Student Voice in Learning and Teaching policy and supporting SETU Procedures which state that your feedback about your unit should remain separate from your final assessment task.
-To ensure that your feedback is not related to your marks or your experience of your final assessment, surveys are timed towards the end of the teaching period for each subject in order to enable your feedback to be as rich as possible.
+SETU is designed to collect feedback whilst the unit is still running to ensure that your feedback is not related to your marks or your experience of your final assessment.
+Surveys are timed towards the end of the teaching period in order to enable your feedback to be as rich as possible.

 Your written comments are the most valuable and important information collected through SETU.
 They help educators, faculties and management work out what to do in response to the results for the questions that have been asked.
 Therefore we welcome constructive feedback on the 'best aspects' of a unit and 'those in need of improvement'.

 It is recognised that some student feedback may be constructively critical but it needs to remain professional.
 Where feedback is deemed to be in breach of relevant University policies through inappropriate references to an educator's racial, ethnic, political, religious origin, gender, membership affiliations, sexual orientation, appropriate action will be initiated in accordance with the policies.

 No - unfortunately survey responses cannot be accepted after the survey has closed.
 If you wish to provide feedback outside of SETU, contact your unit or course coordinator directly or alternatively providing your feedback to the appropriate faculty contact.